redoctopus/418-project-site/README.md

 | OMP dynamic (8)  |      0.31678 |
 | OMP dynamic (16) |      0.31736 |

+With the optimized pthreads and SIMD, four pthreads ran at about 0.277 seconds to raytrace each frame (3.6 fps), a speedup of 2.8x.
+Unfortunately, since I couldn't change the Color struct to just contain a SIMD vector without breaking more lines of code than I could debug before the end of the project, I had to repeatedly load and store the RGB values of each pixel every time I wanted a SIMD operation, which negated of a large part of the potential speedup.

+The biggest gain in speedup came with actually reducing the number of pixels that had to be raytraced without sacrificing too much image clarity.

 - appropriate graphs, table from before + updates
 - example images